corbtastik/mongodb-on-k8s/EKS.md

 ops-manager-svc-ext          LoadBalancer   10.100.36.210   ac792e0f34cef11ea8398027a0aa1064-813290281.us-west-2.elb.amazonaws.com    8080:30979/TCP    50m
 ```

 Connect to the standalone instance using the mongo client on your local box.

+You may need to wait a few minutes for the LoadBalancer to deploy.
 Use the `EXTERNAL-IP` of the `m0-standalone-svc-ext` LoadBalancer above.

 ```bash
 $ mongo ac5c5f8b64cf611ea8398027a0aa1064-1351410667.us-west-2.elb.amazonaws.com